Cruelty and Compassion

 Even the way they stretch leaves you breathless.

-We start to move toward the Bizra, with me leading the way.
+We move toward the Bizra, with me leading the way.

 “Yagrin,” cries Shazira, “Tzina won’t move.”